UCLA-Rocket-Project/Prometheus-2026/EGSE/DAQ/data visualization pipeline/GrafanaPipelineDocs.md

 - Go back to grafana web browser (http://localhost:3000)
     - Open dashboard
     - On the top right click edit, and open settings
-    - Scroll down to Time Options and at auto-refresh add 500ms as onn option.
+    - Scroll down to Time Options and at auto-refresh add 500ms as on option.